Introduction to Digital Electronics Interview Questions

 - Mealy Machine: This machine is a basic model of a state machine, a state machine whose output depends on both input and state is called a Mealy model.

 The choice between these models will depend on the type of application, project requirement and complexity.
-Most of the models will depend only on state whereas Mealy model output depends on both inputs and states.
+Most of the models will depend only on the state, whereas the Mealy model output depends on both inputs and states.

 Let us move to the next Digital Electronics Interview Questions.